Scroll down for new video and FREE SONG

-CABINS: Cabins are FREE this year.
-We are not going to charge for cabins anymore.
-They will be first come, first served.
+CABINS: Cabins are FREE, but they are first come, first serve.
 We have 9 cabins to choose from.
 They sleep 4 comfortably, but you can fit a more if you choose.

 Whether you’re in a tent, an RV, in one of the on-site cabins, or at a nearby hotel, you’ll feel like family and you’ll be making friends with Flamingoheads from all over the U.S.

 There are plenty of tent spaces.
-There are 9 screened sleeping cabins available (FREE this year!
-First come, first serve), but you must bring your own air mattress and bedding.
+There are 9 screened sleeping cabins available (FREE – First come, first serve), but you must bring your own air mattress and bedding.
 Showers and toilets available for ALL Woodflockers.
-AND repeat attendees will be happy to know we are providing THREE FLUSH TOILETS on site!
+AND repeat attendees will be happy to know we are providing FOUR FLUSH TOILETS on site!